KxSystems/docs-v1/docs/interfaces/with-r.md

 they can overwrite each other’s variables in both the q and R workspaces.

-## Example: Correlating stock price returns
+## Example: correlating stock price returns

 R has a built-in operation to produce a correlation matrix of aligned datasets. q does not, but one can easily be built.